Marble vs. Granite: Learn Which Popular Countertop Material Is Best for You

-When choosing countertops for the kitchen or bathroom, many homeowners prefer the look of natural stone, which offers a nearly endless array of unique colors and patterns.
-Granite is one of the most popular countertop materials on the market and a popular choice for modern or traditional houses.
-Marble is synonymous with luxury and is a classic choice for high-end homes.
-Use this simple guide to discover which of these beautiful materials is right for you.
+When choosing countertops for the kitchen or bathroom, many homeowners prefer the look of natural stone surfaces.
+Typically installed in large slabs, these materials are available in a nearly endless array of unique colors and patterns and can help you achieve a polished look.
+One of the most popular countertop materials on the market, granite is a favorite choice for adding depth and texture to traditional, modern, or transitional-style homes.
+Marble, on the other hand, is synonymous with luxury and provides high-end style when used in kitchens and baths.
+It can be paired with sleek surfaces for a contemporary look or used to dress up farmhouse-style spaces.
+Both materials lend dimension and gorgeous natural patterns to countertops, but each comes with specific considerations for maintenance, durability, cost, and more.
+Use this simple guide on the differences between marble and granite to discover which of these beautiful countertop materials is right for you.

 Appearance of Marble and Granite